 The Golden-lane, which consists of diminutive brightly colored houses that once belonged to servants, goldsmiths, and seamstresses, now act as museum shops and a museum of medieval armory.
 Most notably, the Czech writer Franz Kafka stayed in the house number 22 of Golden-lane from 1916-1917, where he wrote many of his classics.
 The Palace Gardens are a manicured set of beautiful Renaissance gardens that overlook a wonderful panoramic view of the city.

 3. More walking, but this time a somewhat devastating one: A walk in the Jewish Quarters

-A moving experience is the visit to the Pinkas Synagogue, which was converted to a memorial for the deceased Jewish Holocaust victims after World War II.
-The synagogue also serves as museum for the drawings and paintings made by the Jewish children in the Terezín concentration camp.
-These children were given drawing lessons in secret by a women named Friedl, in order to give them an outlet to express themselves.
-What resulted were disturbing accounts of life in the ghettos from the childrens’ perspectives.
+A moving experience is a visit to the Pinkas Synagogue, which was converted to a memorial for the deceased Jewish Holocaust victims after World War II.
+The synagogue also serves as a museum for the drawings and paintings made by the Jewish children in the Terezín concentration camp.
+These children were given drawing lessons in secret by a woman named Friedl, in order to give them an outlet to express themselves.
+What resulted were disturbing accounts of life in the ghettos from the children’s’ perspectives.
 All of these children were later sent to Auschwitz.

 However, if someone finds the air too chilly, a cup of hot mulled wine would do no harm.

 During Easter, makeshift stages are set up in the Old Town Square where folk singers and dancers, who’ve traveled to Prague from all over the country, perform.
 Finally, the celebrations end on Easter Monday, when men come out with their Easter whips or Pomlázka—willow twigs that are braided together with colorful ribbons.
 They roam the streets gently tapping women on the back, which is said to bring good luck and health to the women.
 In return, the men are gifted Easter